 Patrons are expected to reimburse the Libraries for lost or destroyed materials.
 The patron will be charged for replacement cost, plus any shipping or binding fees.
 There will also be a $25 non-refundable processing fee per item.
 In the event that no replacement is available for a lost or destroyed item, the charge will be either the original purchase price or $100, whichever is greater, plus any processing fees.

 Public access computers are available to all Library Patrons.
 However, these computers are ONLY to be used for access to library systems, online databases and resources, LSUHSC systems or LSUHSC email.
 General internet browsing on public access computers is prohibited by restrictions on the computer.
 General library patrons on public computers are expected to follow Chancellors Memoranda 42, any violation may result in a revocation of computer access.

 The Libraries are committed to providing a comfortable quiet study environment.
 Noise is to be kept to a minimum.
 The 5th floor of the Isché Library is designated as a quiet study area.

 The Library is committed to offering a healthy environment for its patrons and staff.
-Smoking and all tobacco use are prohibited in the Libraries.
+Smoking and all tobacco use (including vaping) are prohibited in the Libraries.
 Smoking anywhere on the LSUHSC campuses has been prohibited since March 1, 2012.